thom/pearl-supply-chain/README.md

 ### Prerequisites

-Please make sure you've already installed ganache-cli, Truffle and enabled MetaMask extension in your browser.
+Please make sure you've already installed ganache-cli, Truffle and enabled the MetaMask extension in your browser.

 ### Installing